Omarjourney/Feelynx/README.md

 This repository contains a prototype of the Feelynx platform.
 A simple WebRTC demonstration is included for testing audio/video calls.

 ## Running the demo
-1. Copy `.env.example` to `.env` and fill in your Firebase credentials.
+1. Copy `.env.example` to `.env` and fill in your Firebase and AWS credentials.
 2. Install dependencies:
    ```bash
    npm install